-Total talent acquisition(TTA) can help organizations solve the talent shortage problem by increasing access to every kind of worker.
+Total talent acquisition(TTA) can help organizations' acquisition of talent by increasing access to every kind of worker.
 Organizations must find new and innovative ways to bring the best talent aboard to compete in the tight labor market.
-This approach looks beyond traditional methods and casts a wider net to include every kind of worker.
+This approach looks beyond traditional methods and casts a wider net to include every type of talent.
 Thanks to technological advances, total talent acquisition is now possible, making connecting with potential employees from all corners of the labor market easier.
 By tapping into this vast pool of resources, businesses can find the perfect fit for every job and continue succeeding in today's competitive talent market.

 During our latest RPO Expert Panel, moderator Brian Delle Donne, President of Talent Tech Labs, and total talent acquisition leaders Jason Krumwiede of Broadleaf Results, Jen Spicher of LevelUp HCS, and Maria Castro Nevares of Manpower Group discussed the benefits of TTA and the reasons companies are slow to adopt TTA as a solution for current hiring challenges.